aherlihy/linearfn/README.md

 # LinearFn - Linear Functions in Scala 3

-A Scala 3 library for enforcing **linearity** at compile time at the function level.
+A Scala 3 library for enforcing **linearity** at compile time at the function level without modifying the compiler itself that works for embedded DSL and also regular Scala functions.

 We define linearity as: for a function with n arguments and n return values, each argument can appear maximum once per return value but must be present in at least one return value.